 b.
 The focus of new strategic employment provision is directed to the towns of Bury St Edmunds, Mildenhall and Newmarket with further provision in the key service centre of Red Lodge and at Shepherds Grove near Stanton.
 The strategic employment and mixed-use allocations are identified below.
 Strategic allocations in this plan set out the policy considerations and types of uses appropriate for each site.
 The strategic allocations together provide for 79 hectares of employment land, including 10 hectares of land available at Suffolk Business Park extension.
-In order to ensure the strategic employment allocations are protected to meet the local plans employment needs over the plan period, any proposals for non-employment uses will only be considered if it can be demonstrated it is no longer required in a review of the allocation in a subsequent local plan.
+In order to ensure the strategic employment needs over the plan period, any proposals for non-employment uses will only be considered if it can be demonstrated it is no longer required in a review of the allocation in a subsequent local plan.